Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 Created: 2021-12-03 10:54

-- A population is the group of members that you're interested in studfy
+- A POPULATION is the group of members that you're interested in studying
+	- a PARAMETER is value derived from or applied to a population
+- A SAMPLE is a chosen subsection of a population